Get Your Free 2026 Vacation Guide

 More from "Page Ivey"

-Lake Hartnell Country in the South Carolina Upstate is home to waterfalls, pristine rivers and lakes and loads of history.
+Lake Hartwell Country in the South Carolina Upstate is home to waterfalls, pristine rivers and lakes and loads of history.
 Anderson, Oconee and Pickens counties offer visitors an opportunity to slow down and enjoy the changing leaves, maybe put a paddle or a line in the water, listen to some homegrown music and taste the local fare.
-If you're coming this way, here are five bed and breakfast locations you just gotta try.
+If you're coming this way, here are five bed-and-breakfast locations you just gotta try.

-Sunrise Farm Bed & Breakfast, a beautifully restored 1890s Victorian farmhouse, sits on 10 acres of what used to be a large cotton plantation.
+Sunrise Farm Bed & Breakfast, a beautifully restored 1890s Victorian farmhouse, sits on 10 acres that were once part of a large cotton plantation.
 The inn offers bedrooms and individual cottages, and guests may relax on the large wrap-around porch of meander around the farm to meet the animals.
 The house and its guest rooms and suites are filled with antiques.
 Each room has a private bath.
 Free WiFi and beautiful mountain or pastoral views are included.
 Breakfast is all-natural and features local ingredients.
-Sunrise also certified as a wildlife habitat by the National Wildlife Federation.
-325 Sunrise Drive, Salem.
-864.944.0121
+Sunrise is also certified as a wildlife habitat by the National Wildlife Federation.

 Page Ivey